NaomiEX/MDHA/README.md

 ```
 *Note 1: we also provide `slurm_train.sh` in `tools/` directory to train on a cluster using SLURM.*

 *Note 2: by default, local training will only train with batch size of 2 for 25 epochs due to the long training time.
-Our paper results were obtained by training on a cluster using 4 A100s for 100 epochs.*
+Our paper results were obtained by training on a cluster using 4 A100s for 100 epochs.
+Set projects/configs/execution/hpc for training configs with bigger batch sizes*

 ### Evaluation